tpkidney754/TemperatureController/README.txt

 make clean: This will remove and *.o, *.d, *.i, *.S, *.map or *.a file located in the
 				directory.

-make size: This will output the sizze of the *.o files, but should not be
-		   called directly becuase it is automatically called during a build.
+The size of the executable will be outputed after the specified build target is finished building.

-The make file will output and executable as follows:
+The make file will output an executable as follows:
 host: proj1
 bbb: proj1bbb
 frdm: proj1frdm

+To run testing run the make file as follows:
+	make target DEFINES=-DDEBUG
+this will add in a #define DEBUG to the preprocessor that will compile the testing code written into the main.c file.